idugalic/digital-restaurant/PITCHME.md

 #### Eventsourcing & snapshotting

+@ul

 - A Snapshot represents the state when all events to that point in time have been replayed
 - They are used as a heuristic to prevent the need to load all events for the entire history of an aggregate

+@ulend

 ```java
 @Aggregate(snapshotTriggerDefinition = "courierSnapshotTriggerDefinition")